-Memorial Day to Labor Day, we test water at the beaches listed below for E. coli bacteria and cyanobacteria (blue-green algae) and their toxins to protect swimmers and other recreational water users.
-If a water test shows concerning results, the beach will close for swimming until levels of E. coli bacteria or blue-green algae By clicking this link, you will be leaving the City of Madison website. decline.
+From Memorial Day to Labor Day, we test water at the beaches below.
+We test for E. coli bacteria and blue-green algae and their toxins to protect swimmers and other recreational water users.
+If a water test is concerning, the beach will close for swimming until levels of E. coli bacteria or blue-green algae go down.

-For more information on how we test, see How We Monitor Beach Water Quality.
+To learn more about how we test, see How We Monitor Beach Water Quality.

-If you are hosting an event where people will be in the water, you might consider additional testing for E. coli and blue-green algae.
-See our fact sheet for different options and costs.
-Contact us at 608-266-4821 to schedule services.
+If you are hosting an event where people will be in the water, you can request additional testing for E. coli and blue-green algae.
+See our fact sheet for options and costs.
+Contact us at 608-243-0357 to schedule testing.